ChameleonCloud/chi-in-a-box-alpha/README.md

 ### Assumptions

-  - Compute nodes have IPMI-capable out of band (OOB) baseboard management controller (BMC).
-E.g. Dell iDRAC
+  - Compute nodes have IPMI-capable out of band (OOB) baseboard management controller (BMC) e.g. Dell iDRAC
   - Controller node has been provisioned with CentOS 7
   - SELinux is disabled
-  - `facter fqdn` resolves to the Public/API address.
-The FQDN of the server is expected to be the same name that is resolved by the Public/API interface, and will be used for SSL certs.
   - This will be a single-controller installation.
 All services and endpoints will reside on one server.
   - Switches have been configured with appropriate VLAN settings (trunking of provisioning VLAN ranges)
   - The controller node must have SSH access to the switch or switches connecting the compute nodes, for multi-tenant networking
-  - The operator must have an SSH key associated with their github account which must, in turn, have access to the [puppet-chameleoncloud](https://github.com/ChameleonCloud/puppet-chameleoncloud) repository.
+  - The operator must have an SSH key associated with their GitHub account which must, in turn, have access to the [puppet-chameleoncloud](https://github.com/ChameleonCloud/puppet-chameleoncloud) repository.
   - The operator must provide at least two network interfaces.
 10GbE is recommended.
     - **em1**: Private (Rabbitmq, MariaDB, OpenStack internals, Neutron, IPMI)
     - **em2**: Public (OpenStack APIs via HTTPS proxy, Horizon, Neutron external bridge)